-This is a common question asked by businesses operating as corporations or LLCs.
+This is a common question asked by business owners who have formed corporations or LLCs.
 The answer is generally yes.
 (Note that in most states the corporation or LLC itself may not be its own registered agent.
 But it can name its owner, an officer, employee or other person associated with the entity.)

-For example, if a process server comes to deliver documents and you’re not there to receive it (or if you receive it and mishandle it), you may face fines, penalties, and legal repercussions.
-The same risks are introduced if that person leaves the business, dies, moves out of state, or otherwise can no longer serve as a registered agent and the state is not notified and a new agent is appointed.
+For example, if a process server comes to deliver documents and you’re not there to receive them (or if you receive and mishandle them), you may face fines, penalties, and legal repercussions.
+The same risks are introduced if that person leaves the business, dies, moves out of state, or otherwise can no longer serve as a registered agent and the state is not notified that a new agent had been appointed.

-If you’re in any doubt as to whether you can be your own agent for SOP, bear the following in mind:
+If you’re in any doubt as to whether you should appoint yourself as your corporation or LLC’s agent for SOP, bear the following in mind:

 - Registered agents must be physically present at the office during normal business hours, year-round.

-- Your business must have expert, trained professionals on staff who will recognize important documents and relay them to the correct individuals.
+- Your business should have expert, trained professionals on staff who will recognize important documents and relay them to the correct individuals.